simon-lennon/vue-document-analyzer/README.md

 - Bootstrap 5 for UI
 - Vue Router for navigation

-### Backend Integration
+### Backend

-This frontend application is designed to work with a backend service that handles:
+- Express.js server

-1. Document processing with Azure Document Intelligence
+- Azure Document Intelligence for document processing
-2. Analysis with Claude API
+- Anthropic Claude API for analysis

-**Note**: The current implementation uses simulated API responses for demonstration purposes.
-In a production environment, you would need to implement a proper backend service.

-## Backend Implementation (To Be Developed)
+- Multer for file uploads

+## API Endpoints

-The backend service should provide the following endpoints:
+The backend provides the following endpoints:

 - `POST /api/process-document`: Process a document with Azure Document Intelligence
+  - Requires `x-azure-endpoint` and `x-azure-key` headers
+  - File should be uploaded as `document` in form data

 - `POST /api/analyze-with-claude`: Analyze document content with Claude API
+  - Requires `x-claude-api-key` header
+  - Body should include `question`, `documentText`, and optionally `documentTables` and `documentKeyValuePairs`

 ## Security Considerations

-- API keys should never be exposed in the frontend code in a production environment
+- API keys are passed via headers and not exposed in frontend code
-- All API requests should be proxied through a secure backend
-- Use environment variables and proper authentication for API access
+- Files are processed on the server and then deleted
+- In a production environment, add proper authentication and rate limiting

 ## License